-Solar and wind energy can both contribute significantly to the domestic energy needs of yachts.
-They can power interior lighting, radios, navigation instruments and water pumps - or can simply be used to keep batteries in good condition when the boat is laid up.
+Solar energy can contribute significantly to the domestic energy needs of yachts.
+It can power interior lighting, radios, navigation instruments and water pumps - or can simply be used to keep batteries in good condition when the boat is laid up.

 Our flexible solar panel range can be gently flexed and glued down to the curve of a deck or coachhouse, as long as the curvature is not too great.
 They use high-efficiency cells, so take up the minimum space possible - an important factor on a boat.
-They are great for keeping your battery topped up while you are away, although they are not powerful enough to run lights, radios and navigation equipment on a daily basis.
+They are great for keeping your battery topped up while you are away, and depending on the panel you choose, may be powerful enough to run lights, radios and navigation equipment on a daily basis.
 Simply glue the panels down with a marine-grade adhesive such as Sikaflex, or screw down using the four grommet holes in the corners.